 A bird's-eye view of the Three-River-Source National Park in Qinghai province.
 (Photo by Fan Yongtao/for chinadaily.com.cn)

-During the 15th meeting of the Conference of the Parties to the Convention on Biological Diversity last week, President Xi Jinping announced that China had officially designated its first group of national parks, which cover a total land area of more than 230,000 square kilometers and conserve nearly 30 percent of the country's key wildlife species.
+In October, China announced its first group of five national parks, covering a total land area of more than 230,000 square kilometers and containing nearly 30 percent of the country's key terrestrial wildlife species.